geerc/www/gkapfham/_posts/2016-07-12-Technical-Writing.md

 [gkapfham/seke2015-presentation](https://github.com/gkapfham/seke2015-presentation).
-There's something else that is really nice about programming your papers and presentations in LaTeX&mdash;you can release their source code on GitHub to share with others an "instruction manual" that explains, in a step-by-step fashion, exactly how to produce a document just line yours!
+There's something else that is really nice about programming your papers and presentations in LaTeX&mdash;you can release their source code on GitHub to share with others an "instruction manual" that explains, in a step-by-step fashion, exactly how to produce a document just like yours!

 ### References